 Paid summer undergraduate internships with nonprofit organizations and government agencies in New Hampshire.

 Current Applicants – Please Read!
 We know that these are challenging and uncertain times.
 A commitment to service and the public good is just as critical in this moment as it is in steadier times, and in the spirit of the John G. Winant Fellowship we wish to still provide the opportunity for UNH students to intern with a nonprofit organization or government agency in New Hampshire.
-As part of your application, please confirm that your summer internship will be set up in accordance current social distancing and stay-at-home guidance from health officials and the State of New Hampshire.
-In particular, please describe how your internship can be conducted remotely, the challenges this may pose, and how you and your supervisor plan to mitigate those challenges.
+As part of your application, please confirm that your summer internship will be set up in accordance with all guidance from health officials and the State of New Hampshire.

 About the Fellowship